-A lot of the content you will find online about polyamory is created by North Americans.
-Obviously, there’s nothing wrong with this as the US and Canada have big non-monogamous communities and a lot of these blogs and podcasts offer excellent guidance and advice about polyamory.
+Most of the polyamory content you will find online is created by North Americans.
+Obviously, there’s nothing wrong with this as the US and Canada have large non-monogamous communities and many of these blogs and podcasts offer excellent guidance and advice about polyamory.

-However, I am definitely keen to find more of a local, British perspective on this and have been hunting for podcasts and blogs by people in the UK for some time, without much luck.
-The only one I have come across is the Non-Monogamous Help podcast (available on Apple, Google and Spotify), which is put together by the fascinating Lola Phoenix, who is actually themselves North American but based in London.
+However, I’m keen to find more of a local perspective on polyamorous London and have been hunting for podcasts and blogs by people in the UK for some time, without much luck.
+The Non-Monogamous Help podcast (available on Apple, Google and Spotify) is the only one I’ve come across so far and, as it turns out, it’s hosted by North American who is based in London.

 Sex-positive events in London

-Aside from poly-specific events, London has a range of sex-positive events, from talks to life-drawing classes to play parties, that are often a great way to meet other non-monogamous people.
+Aside from poly-specific events, London has a range of sex-positive events – from talks and life-drawing classes to play parties – that are often a great way to meet other non-monogamous people.

 Kink community play parties

 There are many play parties that cater to the general BDSM and kink communities, with Klub Verboten, Crossbreed and, of course, Torture Garden being some of the most popular.
-There are also lots of kink-specific play parties for queers, such as Savage Dreams and Bi-Kink Club.
+These parties are fun and have decent DJs, so you won’t feel pressured to take part in any kinky activities if you don’t want to.
+Make sure you check out the dress code in advance though.
+There are also a few kink-specific play parties for queers, such as Savage Dreams, and Bi-Kink Club.

-Although I’ve been to many kink community parties over the last 15 years in London, I’m not heavily into kink so I can’t really comment on what they are like, but these are definitely the parties that I hear about the most about.
+Although I’ve been to many kink community parties over the last 16 years in London, I’m not heavily into kink so I can’t really comment on what they are like.
+However, the above parties are definitely the ones I hear about the most about.